ftharsh/Arrays/display Array/readme.md

 ```

-+A function named display which takes a structure Array as an argument and prints its elements.
+- A function named display which takes a structure Array as an argument and prints its elements.
-+Iterates over the array elements using a for loop and prints each element.
+  - Iterates over the array elements using a for loop and prints each element.

 ### Main Function